canonical/karma-k8s-operator/CONTRIBUTING.md

 ## Design choices
 - The charm attempts to start the karma server only if there is an active `alerting` relation.
-This is needed because if karam cannot communicate with an alertmanager server, it will exit immediately, which would cause pebble to report a failure and keep retrying.
+This is needed because if karma cannot communicate with an alertmanager server, it will exit immediately, which would cause pebble to report a failure and keep retrying.